Advance registration is required for all classes!

 Facebook is such a phenomenon that if it were a country, it would have the third largest population in the world.
 Come learn how to set up an account, find friends and family, add pictures, and control content and security.

-In job searching and in business, frequently it is who you know as much as what you know.
-LinkedIn is a social website for describing your skills and experiences while creating a network of associates to help you promote your abilities, you products, and yourself.
-This course will demonstrate LinkedIn and many of its features.
+In job search and in business, who you know can be as important as what you know.
+LinkedIn is a social website for illuminating your skills and experiences while creating a network of associates to help you promote your abilities and yourself.
+This session introduces LinkedIn and many of its features.

 Curious about Pinterest, but not sure what it is all about?
 We'll walk through establishing a Pinterest account and discovering what fun and crafty things Pinterest has to offer.